Kentucky Bankruptcy Exemption keep your property!

-Listed below are the Kentucky Bankruptcy Exemptions which comply with the common federal exemptions.
+Listed below are the Kentucky Bankruptcy Exemptions.
+Kentucky uses the federal exemptions.
 Indiana has similar but smaller Indiana state law exemptions.
-Persons in Indiana often lose their tax refunds if they don’t plan their bankruptcy.
+Persons in Indiana often lose tax refunds and bank account funds if they don’t plan their bankruptcy.

 - They didn’t make the monthly car or home payments or